ebu/mcma-projects/multi-cloud-ai-workflow/README.md

 * Latest version of Terraform and available in PATH.
 See the [Terraform website](https://www.terraform.io/)
 * Java JRE or JDK 1.8 or higher to run Gradle build and deploy scripts
 * AWS account
+* Azure video indexer account, a free account can be used for testing.
+Follow these instructions: https://docs.microsoft.com/en-us/azure/cognitive-services/video-indexer/video-indexer-use-apis

 ## Setup procedure
 1. Clone this repository to your local harddrive
 2. Navigate to the `multi-cloud-ai-workflow` folder.
 3. Create file named `gradle.properties`
-4. Add the following information to the created file and update the parameter values reflecting your AWS account
+4. Add the following information to the created file and update the parameter values reflecting your AWS account and Azure account
 ```
 environmentName=com.your-domain.mcma
 environmentType=dev